 Mr. Olmsted's reasons were based on the understanding that greater numbers of people would eventually have the means to visit the falls.
 If any one of the preceding three requirements were neglected, such visitation would overwhelm and destroy the natural environment.
 It was to negate the impact of great visitor numbers that Olmsted made those recommendations.

-would be required to provide would be to allow visitors, in comfort and
+the government would be required to provide would be to allow visitors, in

-safety, to come, look, and go away.
-This may seem like an unnaturally
+comfort and safety, to come, look, and go away.
+This may seem like an

-included in the special report on the preservation of the scenery at
+illustration included in the special report on the preservation of the

 The nearby commercial enterprises in the village were adequate to attend to all other visitor needs, hence Olmsted saw no need for "houses of refreshment, shops, booths, and places of amusement and exhibition."
 Nor did he see any need for "extensive shelters."

-of structures built to improve the ability of visitor-access to views.
+entertain the idea of structures built to improve the ability of

 The reason why these milling operations occurred between Port Day and the brink of the American Falls was because they were taking advantage, not of the 200-foot head accessible at the Canal Basin, but the rapid 50-foot drop in elevation of the river associated with the ridges (The Cascades) perpendicular to the river bed forming the western boundary of the Chippewa-Grass Island Pool.
 The hydraulic canal of 1877 and the one built later just upriver of it both diverted water from the pool, above the cascades, exploiting the hydraulic potential of the drop in elevation of the canal bed and the gorge rim, not that of the river.
 In a sense, the canal and the discharge races at its lower end, were hydraulic analogues of the natural river and falls.